Pixelicc/Pixelic-API/README.md

 # Pixelic-API

-An API focused on Minecraft related data
+An API focused on Minecraft related data and powering other related Pixelic-Services

 </div>
 <div align="center">